FR1G0/StringComp/README.md

 <h1>String Comparison Algorithm</h1>

-<h2>A (let's hope) quick and simple algorithm that compares 2 strings and returns the % of similarities</h2>
+<h2>A (let's hope) quick and simple algorithm that compares 2 strings and returns the % of how similar they are</h2>

 <h2>How it works:</h2>